-The final or the priority model is the need for self -fulfillment or the need is the need to fulfill what a person considers to be his mission in life.
+The final or the priority model is the need for self-fulfillment or the need is the need to fulfill what a person considers to be his mission in life.
 After a man's other needs are fulfilled, his desire for personal achievement increases.
 He wants to do something, which is challenging and gives his full energy to work and win.
 This need gives him psychological satisfaction if achieved.

-Maslow felt that these needs have definite sequence of domination.

-- second level needs does not dominate until first level need is satisfied and this would continue till the last hierarchy. - Hence based on this 5 levels of need Maslow establishes that man is a social animal, he always wants something the other.

-(condition is know what his need is at that particular point of time) He can be motivated accordingly.
+Maslow felt that these needs have definite sequence of domination. second level needs does not dominate until first level need is satisfied and this would continue till the last hierarchy.
+Hence based on this 5 levels of need Maslow establishes that man is a social animal, he always wants something the other.
+As there is no end to Human beings needs, they can be motivated throughout (condition is know what his need is at that particular point of time) He can be motivated accordingly.